dcts/OscRemoteControl/README.md

 - TouchOSC Editor (downloadable for free here)
 - Same WIFI network for both devices (the computer as well as the smartphone)

+Tested on Windows 10 with TouchOSC version 1.9.10.

 ## Installation